ykcchong/OpenSpliceAI/experiments/commands.md

 - update get_prediction -> set a PERIODIC_SAVE_THRESHOLD_BATCHES variable, if reached this number of batches, periodically flush out the batch_ypred into the file, and load it again for next time. only execute like this if there are more thresholds than needed, and finish by setting the batch_ypred to None so that it is passed in as such to generate_bed
 - update generate_bed -> since batch_ypred is no longer all the predictions, just don't pass it in (or pass in None) and let the function read it in from the torch file path

+new issue? failing on step 4: running out of memory? happens at different parts of get_prediction each time
+- original memory issue is solved as the array is getting properly flushed out each time
+- observed a huge spike in memory usage, almost all cpus used and cutting into swap memory, right before killing
+- think this is due to the flushing to torch file, still needs to loads the entire torch file into memory before saving, which can cause issues, may need to come up with a different way to save predictions
+solutions:
+1. save predictions into separate pt files, rather than trying to concatenate everything to the same one
+2. extract all useful information from predictions before saving into pt file, reducing file size -> but not as useful if needed for other applications
+3. find a different file format that can handle appending to files rather than reloading and recompressing... h5 files

 ### 3. full genome with toy annotation -> h5py file, smaller file
 spliceai-toolkit predict -m models/spliceai-mane/400nt/model_400nt_rs40.pt -o results/predict -f 400 -i data/ref_genome/homo_sapiens/GRCh38/GCF_000001405.40_GRCh38.p14_genomic.fna -a data/toy/human/test.gff -t 0.9 -D > results/predict/SpliceAI_5000_400/output.log 2> results/predict/SpliceAI_5000_400/error.log